Why Most AI Answering Services Require Manual Setup

 The difference shows up in update cycles.
 With agency services, adding a new service or changing your pricing means contacting your account manager and waiting for updates.
 Automated systems refresh their knowledge periodically, picking up changes from your public-facing content without manual intervention.

 This doesn't eliminate all agency value.
-Complex enterprises with intricate approval workflows or custom integrations still benefit from hands-on configuration.
+Complex operations with intricate approval workflows or custom integrations still benefit from hands-on configuration.
 But for small businesses with straightforward operations, direct access to automated research technology provides faster setup at lower cost.

 The Gap Between Setup and Operation